tv

 When Beyer continued to push her to tell her colleagues, Finch requested a divorce.

-In February 2022, someone forwarded Beyer the email where Finch claimed her brother had died by suicide.
-After this, she emailed Rhimes directly.
+In February 2022, someone forwarded Beyer the email in which Finch claimed her brother had died by suicide.

+Beyer emailed Rhimes directly.
 When she didn't hear back, she texted showrunner Krista Vernoff.

-Then Disney - ABC network's parent company - called.
+Then Disney — ABC network's parent company — called.

 Disney did not proceed with an investigation, as Finch agreed to a leave of absence.

 On March 31, she said in a statement: "Grey's Anatomy is one big-hearted, brilliant family.
 As hard as it is to take some time away right now, I know it is more important that I focus on my own family and my health.
-I'm immensely grateful to Disney, ABC, and Shondaland for allowing me to do so and for supporting me through this very difficult time."
+I'm immensely grateful to Disney, ABC and Shondaland for allowing me to do so and for supporting me through this very difficult time."

 Through her lawyer, Finch has declined to speak about her divorce negotiations or disclose "her private health matters", according to a statement to The Hollywood Reporter.

-Meanwhile, her friends, family, and colleagues are left grappling with the consequences of a story more soap-opery than anything they could've dreamed up in a writers' room.
+Meanwhile, her friends, family and colleagues are left grappling with the consequences of a story more soap-opery than anything they could've dreamed up in a writers' room.

 Feature image: ABC/Mamamia.